Antonio-Balea/E-Chat/README.md

+E-Chat is a chatbot you can ask questions and he'll respond accordingly to his training data.

 1. If you are planning on launching this AI in your cmd, you should use cd on your location with the intents and the .py file.
 2. Here is a model for copy paste in intents.json: